iRise-Team/damage_severity_classifier/deployment/README.md

-# How to deploy to GCP virtual machine:
+# How to deploy ML model to GCP virtual machine using Flask:

 1.	install python and pip (python version 3.8)
 2.	install dependencies in requirements.txt using: 'sudo pip3 install -r requirements.txt'